jpivarski-talks/2023-07-11-scipy2023-tutorial-thinking-in-arrays/README.md

 **0:20‒0:40 (20 min):** Project 1: Conway's Game of Life.
 Calculating number of neighbors and updating the board "all at once."

+Change of plan: project 1 goes until 9:15, and then a 5 minute break.

 **0:40‒0:55 (15 min):** Break

+Solutions of project 1 starts at 9:20.

 **0:55‒1:15 (20 min):** Guided discussion of solutions to Project 1.

+Spend only 10 minutes on solutions; move on to part 2 at 9:30.

 **1:15‒1:35 (20 min):** Part 2 lecture: array-oriented programming and the "iteration until converged" problem.
 How to update arrays in which some elements have converged and others haven't.